 Typically, higher education leads to a higher average income.

-Workers that completed university earn up to 17% higher than those who only completed high school studies.
+Workers who completed university earn up to 17% higher than those who only completed high school studies.
 Among the former, a Bachelor’s degree earns 24% more than a certificate or diploma.

 Professionals with a Master’s degree earn 29% more than Bachelor’s degrees.
 Finally, Ph.D. holders earn 23% more than Master’s degree holders.